 - In idiopathic cases one should consider investigations to look for an occult malignancy or thrombophilia.

 - Acute treatment with parenteral anticoagulation (low molecular weight heparin, fondaparinux, intravenous/subcutaneous unfractionated heparin) is recommended.
 Low molecular weight heparin or fondaparinux are preferred.
+Rivaroxaban and apixaban can also be used.

 - Anticoagulant therapy is recommended in preference to thrombolysis.
 Anticoagulation should be for a minimum of three months.